Thepriyanshsonii/Learning/DataBricks/Topics Of Databricks/Clusters in Databricks.md

 These clusters are for running production jobs — something scheduled or triggered, like a pipeline.

 **⚙️ Bit-Level Details:**
-- C**reated automatically when a job starts.
+- Created automatically when a job starts.

 - Destroyed automatically when the job ends.